kotton21/autopotter/EnhancedVidgen.md

 ### Phase 3: AI Assistant Integration

 #### GPT Assistant Manager (`gpt_assistant.py`)
-- Create new assistant threads if none exist
+- Create gpt_thread_manager.py with the following features.
+- Initialize using using the assistent_id in config.
+Fail gracefully if there is no assistent_id.
+- Other relevant config options are always_create_new_thread (default to true), and thread_id (only used if always_create_new_thread is false).
+- the thread_manager initialization should create a new thread if always_create_new_thread is true.
+It should attempt to load an existing thread using thread_id if always_create_new_thread is false.
-- Handle thread creation failures gracefully
+- Handle thread creation failures gracefully.
-- Support for uploading JSON data files and additional context files
+- Support for uploading JSON data and additional context files into the "prompt" method
-- Store assistant ID and thread ID in configuration
+- Maintain support for "user" and "system" roles in prompts
+- Don't try to maintain backward compatibility with old configuration mechonism.
+Just use the new config system.

 ### Phase 4: Video Generation Workflow